Galt Collegiate Institute and Vocational School

 Galt Collegiate Institute and Vocational School (GCI) is one of sixteen secondary schools in the Waterloo Region District School Board, located in Cambridge, Waterloo, and Kitchener, Ontario, Canada.

 Founded in 1852, GCI is one of the oldest continually operating secondary schools in Ontario, and has been recognized as a historical landmark by Heritage Cambridge and by the Ontario Archaeological and Historic Sites Board.
 In 2002, GCI celebrated its 150th anniversary.

-GCI offers a complete academic and extra-curricular experience to a student body of about 1000 in a wide range of academic and vocational programs.
+GCI has a student body of about 1000.
 GCI is also home to the French Immersion and ESL programs.

 History

 Beginnings

 The Galt Grammar School officially opened on February 2, 1852, and classes were initially held in the upper storey room of the old township hall (located near the corner of present-day Cambridge Street and Park Hill Road in Cambridge, Ontario).
 Eight boys made up the first group of students, and were taught English and Classics by Michael C. Howe, a scholar from Trinity College in Dublin, Ireland.
 However, Howe's term as headmaster was short-lived.
 Although by all accounts his scholarship in Classics was impressive, Howe's successes were offset by his eccentricities.
 He was not an engaging instructor, and typically spent the school day seated at his desk reading a newspaper and inhaling snuff while his students taught made the effort to teach themselves.
 According to his students, Howe was only energetic when it came to discipline; he frequently used the strap to enforce obedience for the slightest infraction.
 Rising criticisms of Howe's pedagogy led to his resignation within a year.